teunvandorp/sci-transcripts/src/lecture-3b.md

 A student showed us a set of slides (<https://www.stat.uchicago.edu/~yibi/teaching/stat224/L13.pdf>) he had come across online that discussed how we can use data transformations – like the logarithmic transformation and the Box-Cox transformation – to make data more amenable for linear regression.
 These transformations help reduce skewness and stabilize variance, which helps with many regression models that assume that the variance of the "errors" (differences between the model and the data) is the same across all values of the predictors (the so-called _homoschedasticity_ assumption).
 Such transformations are useful because they allow researchers to still apply simple linear models to complex data.
 However, the use of transformations can make the results a bit harder to interpret (e.g. log transformation) or even near-impossible to interpret (e.g. Box-Cox transformation).

+### Sinusoidal Model Fitting
+_(This was a student contribution for item 3.
+These contributions are included in the transcript, but they will not be tested in the exams.)_

+For portfolio Item 3, I would like to add a nice [YouTube video](https://www.youtube.com/watch?v=RPr6p3d8lj4) which explains how to fit a sinusoidal model to data.
+It starts with some explanation for how a sinusoidal function works and the parameters of the function.
+Finally, it shows a simple example of fitting a sinusoidal model to data (by hand).
+It is a bit more maths-heavy, but it helped me understand more about how sinusoidal functions work and what each parameter means.

 ## Introduction